andreasAabo/DAT250_lab/dat250-expass3.md

 <h3> Technical problems </h3>

-All my problems in this experiment came from veryfing the integrity of the MongoDB packages.
+All my problems in this experiment came from verifying the integrity of the MongoDB packages.

 The main issue was that when I copied SHA256 signature of the latest version of MongoDB Community Edition:

 ```
 ed1cc2eee23f4fb9cc7f70867e29d7c9a1e1af1d9b4aa917d247a4921c4ffd7e  mongodb-windows-x86_64-5.0.3-signed.msi
 ```

 I stored it as a txt file and not .sha256.
-This created the issue where this error message came instead of what i wanted:
+This created the issue where this error message came instead of what I wanted:

 ![Error Message](assets/ex3/error.png?raw=true)